binerogroup/documentation/_sources/guides/designate-as-authenticator-for-lets-encrypt.rst.txt

-This guide will help you configuring ``certbot`` to work with plugins for OpenStack DNS (Designate) to verify Lets Encrypt certificates using DNS for any domain that is running in the Binero cloud :doc:`DNS </dns>`.
+This guide will help you configuring ``certbot`` to work with plugins for OpenStack DNS (Designate) to verify Lets Encrypt certificates by using DNS for any domain that is running in the Binero cloud :doc:`DNS </dns>`.

 The guide will assume you are using a recent version of Debian or